pluhin/sa.it-academy.by/Andrei_Dubina/2 - Git local/2 - Git local .md

-#CREATING BRANCHES
+##CREATING BRANCHES

-1) Added file Andrew.txt in master.
++1) Added file Andrew.txt in master.
 Made the *first commit*.
 Added text in file: Andrew is a good guy.
 Made the second commit.

-2) Created *second branch* based on Master.
++2) Created *second branch* based on Master.
 Modified text to:
 Andrew is NOT a good guy.
 Made the first commit to dev.